 Here at Charter Walk, we are fully accessible and cater for the needs of all of our disabled customers.
 As all disabilities are not always visible, we constantly strive to make shopping experiences effortless and enjoyable for all.

 The Charter Walk Sensory Room is a specially designed environment that provides a sensory experience to people, young or old, with a wide variety of different abilities.
 Perfect for anybody with sensory challenges or in need of a safe and distracting place to return to a state of calm.
-Charter Walk are passionate about inclusion
+Charter Walk are passionate about inclusion and changing lives.

 A virtual tour of Charter Walk has been created to assist those who wish to familarise themselves with the shopping centre before they visit.
 This will aid them to gain a better understanding of the layout as well as the facilities available on site and what to expect at the venue.
 It offers video walk throughs of locations along with the real kind of noises that people can expect to hear which is of particular benefit to those with autism.